In this article, we’ll show you how to grow carrots at home. It’s not difficult, but there are a few things you should know before getting started.

 When roots begin to appear, it’s time to move the carrot stump into a container with soil.
 Carrot tops can be planted year-round.

 There’s also the newspaper method.
-Place multiple layers of newspaper in a plate or open container and soak with water.
-But, ensure that there’s no standing water.
+Place multiple layers of newspaper on a plate or open container and soak them in water.
+But ensure that there’s no standing water.

-Next, place the carrot tops on the moist newspaper and wait out for some days for them to shoot roots.
+Next, place the carrot tops on the moist newspaper and wait a few days for them to shoot roots.

 Growing in Containers